-Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date services for accessibility.
-Make public meetings accessible to the public after non-statutory and statutory public meetings by recording audio and/or video and posting pod casts, videos, etc. in a convenient location.
-Public documents, e.g., pamphlets, guidelines and studies.
-Physical Change of fonts.
-Explore duplicate publication in large print formats and alternative mediums such as on audio tapes, CD's, etc Greater accessibility of information / better informed public.
-Work with Corporate Communications and the City Manager's Office.
-Ongoing efforts to meet City-wide protocol to address 'Special Assistance' completed in Sept 2009, along with mandatory staff training. (ongoing) Usability of workstations Physical Assisting with individual's mobility/alleviat e physical and emotional stress of staff; improved ability to Ergonomic keyboards, mouse, chairs, desks, telephone, storage and files.
+Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date Public documents, e.g., pamphlets, guidelines and studies.
+Physical Ongoing efforts to meet City-wide protocol to studies. publication in large print formats and alternative mediums such as on audio tapes, CD's, etc ривіїс.
+Manager's Oπice. address 'Special Assistance' completed in Sept 2009, along with mandatory staff training. (ongoing) Usability of workstations Physical Assisting with individual's mobility/alleviat e physical and emotional stress of staff; improved ability to Ergonomic keyboards, mouse, chairs, desks, telephone, storage and files.
 Has been addressed in New City Hall.
 Building and work stations designed to Universal Accessibility Ongoing - in consultation with Joint Health and Safety Committee

-Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date work.
+Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date Walkway Obstructions Physical work.
+Clear travel path throughout the office area/ ease of mobility Removing physical barriers (e.g., storage, photocopiers, printers, recycling bins, etc.); maintaining minimum aisle widths.
 Standards.
-Walkway Obstructions Physical Clear travel path throughout the office area/ ease of mobility Removing physical barriers (e.g., storage, photocopiers, printers, recycling bins, etc.); maintaining minimum aisle widths.
 Has been addressed in New City Hall.
 Building and work stations designed to Universal Accessibility Standards.
 Ongoing - in consultation with Joint Health and Safety Committee Walkway Obstructions in Planning Boardroom Physical Clear travel path throughout boardroom area/ease of mobility Maintaining clear path of travel around Boardroom table and at egress points (i.e., chairs, screens, portable presentation equipment).
 Has been addressed in New City Hall.
 Building and work stations designed to Universal Accessibility Standards.
 Ongoing With Joint Health and Safety Committee Readability & clarity of signs, directional signs Information Improved access/less directional inquiries Increase visual communication New City Hall has partially addressed this with displays and department signage at counters.
 Better signage in corridors to increase visual communication to be determined by Corporate Communications.
 Ongoing - in consultation with Joint Health and Safety Committee Skilled personnel/sensitivity training in dealing Communication Sensitivity Training Staff will be better equipped to deal with persons with disabilities Training Program for all staff within Completed for existing Staff / Ongoing for

 Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date with persons with disabilities for new staff commission hired after September 2009.
-(Mandatory training was completed by new Staff Defected all staff as of September 2009) Designated seating areas for customers waiting to be served Physical/ Architectural Architectural modifications Reduce Stress level of customers/customer satisfaction.
+(Mandatory training was completed by all staff as of September 2009) new Staff Designated seating areas for customers waiting to be served Physical/ Architectural Architectural modifications Reduce Stress level of customers/customer satisfaction.
 Barrier-free seating to be added by counter area.
 Timing, safety/architectural details will need to be determined with other departments.
 Completed Lack of assistive hearing devices Technological Investment in assistive hearing devices.
 Easier to communicate with customer and address their needs.
 Interim solutions are on-going.
 This will need to be addressed within IT.
 Ongoing Publication - Small Print Information Provide alternative formats (Braille, large print) for all public documentation (OPAs, By- laws, etc.).
 Easier to read / Greater number of visually impaired will be able to access documentation.
 Corporate Communications to determine font and size.
 Some information provincially regulated and cannot change (i.e., permit application form).
 Ongoing efforts to meet Corporate protocol for "Alternate Formats of Communicatio ns Standards". (ongoing)